-- Programme of work to develop and support managed, shared and flexible workspaces at locations across the Borough completed (Key Outcome 9) - Regularly updated review of Key Employment Sites portfolio as part of the overall stock of business land, sites and floorspace available in the Borough (Key Outcome 10) - Completion of feasibility for the 'Make and Trade' Town Centre Zone (Key Outcomes 3, 5 and 6) - Create an ambitious Cultural Strategy for the borough that will inform planning and investment for the next 5 years and a delivery plan for the next 10 years.
+- Decrease in the percentage of vacant and dormant premises rates in Aldershot and Farnborough (Key Outcome 5) - Employment land supply, including protection of Key Employment Sites and available commercial floorspace is provided to meet the objectives of the Local Plan and Employment Land Evidence Base (Key Outcome 10) - Programme of work to develop and support managed, shared and flexible workspaces at locations across the Borough completed (Key Outcome 9) - Regularly updated review of Key Employment Sites portfolio as part of the overall stock of business land, sites and floorspace available in the Borough (Key Outcome 10) - Completion of feasibility for the 'Make and Trade' Town Centre area (Key Outcomes 3, 5 and 6) - Create an ambitious Cultural Strategy for the borough that will inform planning and investment for the next 5 years and a delivery plan for the next 10 years.
 (Key outcomes 5 and 7).